-Top 5 3rd Quarter Trades of As - GuruFocus.com
+Top 5 3rd Quarter Trades of AS - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Astor Investment Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were ASSET PLANNING SERVICES INC /LA/ /ADV’s top five trades of the quarter.

-During the quarter, Astor Investment Management LLC bought 321,288 shares of ARCA:LQDH for a total holding of 492,710.
-The trade had a 8.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $90.
+During the quarter, ASSET PLANNING SERVICES INC /LA/ /ADV bought 2,075 shares of ARCA:SCHX for a total holding of 44,306.
+The trade had a 0.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.9.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Astor Investment Management LLC bought 389,023 shares of ARCA:JAAA for a total holding of 720,967.
-The trade had a 5.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.93.
+ASSET PLANNING SERVICES INC /LA/ /ADV reduced their investment in NAS:MSFT by 200 shares.
+The trade had a 0.03% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $264.05.

-During the quarter, Astor Investment Management LLC bought 521,538 shares of ARCA:FLRN for a total holding of 1,654,387.
-The trade had a 4.52% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.17.
+ASSET PLANNING SERVICES INC /LA/ /ADV reduced their investment in NAS:AMZN by 265 shares.
+The trade had a 0.02% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $126.4.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.